January 10, 2023, 9:59pm

 So now it says Encrypts end-to-end, but requires a trusted CA or Cloudflare Origin CA certificate on the server

-But maybe this is the forward to get rid of that error?
+this is the forward to get rid of that error?

 Kindly wait for more knowledgeable Let's Encrypt community volunteers to assist.